alxndr/blog/_posts/2024-07-18-sveltekit-and-sqlite-on-gitlab-pages.md

 ## Testing with [Playwright]

-I have lots of experience with [Cypress](https://cypress.io), so to try something new I decided to check out [Playwright].
+I have lots of experience with [Cypress](https://cypress.io), so to try something (else) new I decided to check out [Playwright].

-To add Playwright to my existing app, I used the [`https://www.npmjs.com/package/create-playwright`](https://www.npmjs.com/package/create-playwright) CLI tool: `pnpm dlx create-playwright`
+To add Playwright to my existing app, I used the [`create-playwright`](https://www.npmjs.com/package/create-playwright) CLI tool: `pnpm dlx create-playwright`

 It scaffolds a test subdirectory, a (GitHub) CI actions `yaml` file, and installs browsers to test with (chromium, firefox, webkit).
 Once it's done, it recommends running `pnpm exec playwright test` to set up some starter tests, and then `pnpm exec playwright show-report` to start a local webserver showing the results of the test.